 Hold this position for 30 seconds.
 As you get stronger extend the length of the hold.

 Exercise Two: Roman Chair Trunk Extensions

-Lower the height of the ankle pads so that your legs are on a 45 degree angle when you position yourself on the Roman Chair.
+Lower the height of the ankle pads so that your legs are on a 45-degree angle when you position yourself on the device.

 Get into position and place your hands across your chest.